vector-js/vector/website/content/tutorials/control-with-position/index.md

 weight: 10
 ---

-This tutorial shows the user how to add a text label to a control point.
-Then the text label will be made to follow the position of the point and show the point's current position.
-If you haven't gone through [getting started tutorial]({{<relref "/tutorials/getting-started">}}), do so to get to the starting point.
+This tutorial demonstrates how to add a text label to a control point and then make the label follow and display the position of the point using reactive programming syntax.
+We assume you have gone through the [getting started tutorial]({{<relref "/tutorials/getting-started">}}) to get to the starting point.

 ## Starting point